wp-plugins/easyrecipe/readme.txt

 9. We take support seriously.
 You can even add a ticket to our support database right from your blog admin.

 == Changelog ==
+= 3.2 Build 1275 =
+* Bug fix: Filter excerpt option messed up formatting on some themes in some circumstances

 = 3.2 Build 1272 =
 * Enhancement: Cleaner display of settings page
 * Enhancement: Add EasyRecipe button on text editor toolbar